partdavid/partdavid-env/README.rst

     A small config for VIPER, the Emacs package that emulates Vi.

 `bin/editor`
-    A convenience script that has the correct command lines for invoking Emacs (if installed) and Vim with the right arguments to make them pick up the replacement dot-files.
+    A convenience script that enables using an Emacs server (with TRAMP, if you've configured it right--see dot-emacs) on local and remote machines, from bash.

+`bin/e.ps1`
+    Similar to the `editor` command, but a Powershell script (Powershell sessions don't fork to run Powershell scripts).

 `bin/sup`
     A convenience wrapper for `sudo` that runs a command with sudo if provided;